KitKat4191/JetSim-FloatingOrigin/README.md

 ### General Info

 Please **DO NOT** unpack the `FloatingOrigin` prefab.
 If you for some reason have to unpack it, make sure that the `Anchor` object is the first child of `WorldParent`.

 For performance reasons It's important that you only parent objects that actually need to move with the world.
 I recommend that you also put objects that are close together in the world under a common parent.
-This is to reduce the amount of child objects on the `WorldParent`.
+This is to reduce the amount of root child objects on the `WorldParent`.

 ___